End Qualifications and Competences of the PhD researchers

 Your application has to be handed it by midnight of the deadline date!
 Please use the application form on this page (green ‘apply’ button) or a large file delivery can be sent by post to:a.pass – applicationsDelaunoystraat 58-64, B171080 Brussels (Molenbeek) / Belgium

 Applicants will receive confirmation of their application upon receipt of their proposals.

 Candidates may be asked to give more information or to specify certain elements of their research proposals.
 To this purpose they may be invited for an interview.

-To apply for the Post-Master Program you are required to send us an artistic research proposal.
-Your application is meant to give us a clear insight in what you aim to achieve in your 12-month working period and the relevance of your proposal in a collective research environment.
+To apply for the Post-Master Program you are asked to submit an artistic research proposal.
+Your application should provide a clear insight in what you aim to achieve in the one-year working period at a.pass and the relevance of your proposal in a collective research environment.

 The application dossier should include: